RMCampos/assembly-line/README.md

-# assembly-line
+# Assembly Line #

-For a job application.
+- Repository for a job application.
 Really nice challenge.
-But my English was not so good that time.
+The goal is to chain an assembly line accordingly to some time restrictions.

+## Requirements ##
+- JDK 8 (Can be OpenJDK)
+- Apache Maven

+## Running ##
+- run compileAndRun.sh script
+- No tests here.